soph-lin/visa-app/README.md

 Create projects on [Supabase](https://supabase.com/) and [Clerk](https://clerk.com)

+In Supabase, go to Storage in the left sidebar and create a private bucket called `user-documents`.

 Keep your Supabase and Clerk dashboard tabs open since we will need to do additional configuration to the local website

 ### Install ngrok